UserName504/binaural-hrir-processing/README.md

 Decodes a spatial audio scene to binaural stereo through overlap-add convolution and a HRIR dataset.

 # IMPORTANT:
-Ensure that ALL enclosed files are within the same directory before running.
-To run the program, run InitiationScript.m I would recommend cloning the directory.
+Make sure that ALL enclosed files are within the same directory before running.

-# FUTURE:
-This repository will be elaborated upon in the future, with more comments and DSP diagrams, etc.
+To run the program, run `InitiationScript.m`